ucldc/ucldc-docs/docs/dams/objects.md

 ---
 layout: doc
-title: DAMS Objects
+title: Objects in the DAMS
 date: 6/4/2014
 prev_section: dams/organization
 permalink: /objects/
 ---

-# Objects in the DAMS

 The Nuxeo DAMS allows you to create objects of four different document types: